grafana/metrictank/docs/graphite.md

 * Currently no support for rewriting old data; There is a reorder-buffer to support out-of-order writes to an extent.
 Full archived data rewriting is on the roadmap.
 * Will never move observations into the past (e.g. consolidation and rollups will only cause data to get an equal or higher timestamp)
 * Graphite timezone defaults to Chicago, we default to server time
 * xFilesfactor is currently not supported for rollups.
-Fairly easy to address, but haven't had a need for it yet.
+It is fairly easy to address, but we haven't had a need for it yet.
-* Graphite supports render formats csv, json, dygraph, msgpack, pickle, png, pdf, raw, rickshaw, svg.
+* Graphite supports the following render formats: csv, json, dygraph, msgpack, pickle, png, pdf, raw, rickshaw, and svg.
-  Metrictank only implements json, msgp, msgpack, pickle.
+  Metrictank only implements json, msgp, msgpack, and pickle.
 Grafana only uses json.
 In particular, Metrictank does not render images, because Grafana renders great.
-* Some less commonly used functions are not implemented yet in metrictank itself, but Metrictank can seamlessly proxy those to graphite-web (see below for details)
+* Some less commonly used functions are not implemented yet in Metrictank itself, but Metrictank can seamlessly proxy those to graphite-web (see below for details)
-  At Grafana Labs, 90 to 95 % of requests get handled by metrictank without involving Graphite.
+  At Grafana Labs, 90 to 95 % of requests get handled by Metrictank without involving Graphite.

 ## Processing functions